XtherDevTeam/hoshi-lang/docs/IR.md

 ### 2.4. `IRValueType`

-The IR has its own type system to represent `yoi-lang` types.
+The IR has its own type system to represent `hoshi-lang` types.
 All of these (except `Raw` types) represent heap-allocated objects.

 | Type Enum               | Description                                                               |
 | ----------------------- | ------------------------------------------------------------------------- |